Montmorency

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Montmorency has 29 active public transport stops operating within it.
-These stops are served by nine different bus routes that collectively facilitate 3,000 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically located 251 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Car remains the primary mode of transportation at 88%, while train usage stands at 7%.
+Montmorency has 29 active public transport stops, all of which are bus stops.
+These stops are served by nine different routes that collectively facilitate 3,000 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located 251 meters from the nearest stop.
+As a predominantly residential area, most commuting is outward-bound.
+Cars remain the primary mode of transport at 88%, while train usage stands at 7%.
 On average, there are 1.4 vehicles per dwelling.

 According to the 2021 Census, 39.5% of residents work from home, which may be influenced by COVID-19 conditions.
 The service frequency averages 428 trips per day across all routes, equating to approximately 103 weekly trips per individual stop.